ndeineko/grub2-bios-uefi-usb/README.md

 `<enter>` # Set partition end to the last possible sector (default)

+*Note: if fdisk (newer versions only) asks whether the partition signature should be deleted, then answer yes.*

 `t` `<enter>` # Change partition type

 `e` `f` `<enter>` # Set partition type to EFI (FAT-12/16/32)